solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 Despite what path is taken, there are common steps in the process:

-- Upgrade to a supported Azure Redis version
+- Upgrade to a supported Azure Redis version that matches the target
 - Inventory instance objects
-- Export users and permissions
+- Export users and permissions (ACLS)
+- Export and configuration settings

 ## WWI Use Case